Orisakwe-Nwokocha/Microservices-Vanilla_Springboot/README.md

 ## Overview

 This documentation provides an overview of a microservices architecture designed for a book management and borrowing system.
-The application consists of five main services: eureka-server, gateway-reactive, user-service, book-service, and borrow-service.
-Each service plays a crucial role in the system's functionality, and their interactions are facilitated through service discovery and API routing.
+The application consists of five main components: eureka-server, gateway-reactive, user-service, book-service, and borrow-service.
+Each component plays a crucial role in the system's functionality, and their interactions are facilitated through service discovery and API routing.

 ### Services